zkmacdon/Lexicon-Site-Project/README.md

   </i>
   <br>
   <br>
-from there, you should be able to enter the site directory and begin to make additions/changes.
-The first step will be to 1) assess if we need more features for our blog post platform, and then 2) to begin trying to make a rudimentary version of the lexicon database to see if it is viable to do it ourselves.

 Because individual migrations performed will impact the overarching file structure withinn Backend, it is important to clone the repo and push to a separate branch which can then be merged to main, once a pull request is approved.